 Well, that answer depends on the engineer you ask.
-There are a lot of engineers that that might tell you there is never a good reason to use a Linear Phase EQ.
-There were thousands and thousands of records made before plugins and Linear Phase EQs existed and a lot of them sound pretty damn good.
+There are a lot of engineers that might tell you there is never a good reason to use a Linear Phase EQ.
+There were thousands and thousands of records made before plugins and Linear Phase EQs existed, and a lot of them sound pretty damn good.
 I can’t fault an engineer who doesn’t even bother with ever using one.

 Other than never, there are a few scenarios where you might want to try a Linear Phase EQ.
 One of those is when boosting or cutting on sources that were multi mic’d.
 Since the phase relationships between each mic are so important, a Linear Phase EQ will ensure the phase coherence stays intact even with processing.

 Another time you may want to pull out the ol’ Linear Phase EQ is when equalizing parallel tracks.
 When you have two of the same tracks, and you insert an equalizer, the phase of when the signal will change when combined with the unprocessed channel.
 This may, in fact, make it sound better, and you may like it, or it may make it sound worse; in this case, you could try reaching for a Linear Phase EQ to retain the phase relationship while still being able to boost and cut frequencies on the parallel channel.